Notice board is in the main for messages from me to you when there is no other way to contact you.

 Unhappily she has not responded well and is little if any improved.
 Off to her doctor for medical care.
 We'll see if that helps.

 This week it's three patients who have had cervical spine surgery.
 Whilst I'm a believer in good surgery, it remains a risky, expensive and painful business.
 In my opinion spinal surgery should be the last resort.
+I make no apology for it; I've seen them go sour so often, and so notice board is committed to prevention; forever it remains better than a pound of cure.

 The first lady who had chronic pain since childhood, without radiating arm pain.
 Finally, five years ago in desperation she went for a fusion.
 She declared this morning that it was a complete waste, and it took her a whole year to get over the surgery.
 Can Chiropractic cervical facet syndrome treatment above and below the surgery help?
 Time will tell.